Undline/ForestFox/readme.md

 - **Rating** -> This sub-widget is used as a means of identifying the type of content being viewed in regards to audience type.
 The content creator as well as the consumer of the content are able to post.

 - **Color Picker** ->

+- **Button** ->

+# Launcher

+Think of the launcher much like a desktop for ForestFox, if you simply open ForestFox you will be taken to the launcher.
+Inside the launcher you should be able to launch application(s) that you have previously given permission to use from within ForestFox, rather than relying on the user to find the application in their normal desktop environment.

+# Keyboard Controls

+We should be able to set our own hot keys from within any application, but there are a few that cannot be re-mapped.
+Pressing escape on the keyboard (pause on a controller) once, must open the settings menu.
+Pressing it twice on the keyboard must return you to the launcher and three times should exit the application.

 # Multi-device control